markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

 ## Project Structure

-    ├── LICENSE            <- The license used for this project ├── Makefile           <- Self-documenting Makefile for standard CLI tasks ├── README.md          <- The top-level README of this project │
+    ├── LICENSE            <- The license used for this project ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── README.md          <- The top-level README of this project │
     ├── data               <- Contains all data used for the analyses in this project.
     │   │                     The sub-directories can be links to the actual location of your data.
-    │   │                     However, they should never be under version control!
-    │   │
-    │   ├── interim        <- Intermediate data that have been transformed from the raw data │   ├── processed      <- The final, processed data used for the actual analyses │   └── raw            <- The original, immutable(!) data
+    │   │                     However, they should never be under version control! (-> .gitignore) │   ├── interim        <- Intermediate data that have been transformed from the raw data │   ├── processed      <- The final, processed data used for the actual analyses │   └── raw            <- The original, immutable(!) data